djhaskin987/pylighthouse/CONTRIBUTING.rst

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

+First, please read the pylighthouse :ref:`Code of Conduct`.
+This project will not take any contribution coming from those who do not abide by the code of conduct.
+This means that while a person is currently under disciplinary action via avenues set forth in that document, this project will ignore and not incorporate any contributions they might give at that time, including pull requests, bug reports, feature requests, or any other contribution.
+We here at pylighthouse are committed to caring about the well-being of every one in our community, and we are prepared to act to protect that well-being if needed.

 You can contribute in many ways:

 Types of Contributions